Skip to main content

 • Since the Central Time timezone can change between CST and CDT, we recommend having your code build the calendar day based on the “America/Chicago”.
 When processing your files, Lead will parse the timestamp with the current “America/Chicago” timezone, and extract the date from the timestamp.
 We then check that dates included are from T-1 (i.e., the date before the file’s date).

-Files following the once-per-day paradigm follow a sequential submission rule:
+Files following the Daily Submission paradigm follow a sequential submission rule:

 • You may only submit Day T+1’s file after Day T’s file has been successfully validated.